tavinus/pdfScale/README.md

  --image-resolution <dpi>
              Resolution in DPI of color and grayscale images in output
              Default: 300
- -p, --print-papers
+ --dry-run, --simulate
+             Just simulate execution.
+Will not run ghostscript --print-gs-call, --gs-call
+             Print GS call to stdout.
+Will print at the very end between markers -p, --print-papers
              Prints Standard Paper info tables to screen and exits